oradian/monohash/README.md

 The supported algorithms are gathered by querying registered security providers, i.e. they will depend on the JRE version that's running MonoHash and if you have loaded external providers such as [Bouncy Castle](https://www.bouncycastle.org/).
-  An additional synthetic algorithm `Git` is made available by MonoHash.
+  An additional synthetic algorithm `GIT` is made available by MonoHash.
 It depends on `SHA-1` and allows you to use hashing compatible with [Git's object IDs](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects) - i.e. it first processes the `"blob ${length}\0"` prefix and then proceeds with hashing the rest of the file.